-- Band: \$25.00 - Students must provide their own instruments and marching band shoes, which must be white, rubber-soled sneakers - Swing Choir: \$25.00 - Students must purchase outfits and shoes selected by the sponsor and/or student group.
+- Band: \$25.00 - Students must provide their own instruments and marching band shoes, which must be white, rubber-soled sneakers - High School and Junior High Select Choirs: \$25.00 - Students must purchase outfits and shoes selected by the sponsor and/or student group.
 The maximum dollar amount charged by the district for these materials will be \$150.00

 Contributions for Junior and Senior Class Extracurricular Activities: Students are eligible to participate in a number of unique extracurricular activities during their last two years in high school, including prom, various senior recognitions, and graduation.
-In order to fund these extracurricular activities, the school district will ask each student to make a contribution to their class's fund.
+In order to fund these extracurricular activities, the school district may ask each student to make a contribution to their class's fund.
 This contribution is completely voluntary.
 Students who chose not to contribute to the class fund are still eligible to participate in the extra activities.
 The suggested donation to the class fund will be \$25.00.